usaamatahir/usaamatahir/README.md

 ### Hi there 👋, I'm Usama Tahir

-I am Usama Tahir a JavaScript developer that focuses on front-end frameworks such as React, Gatsby and AWS cloud technologies for backend.
+A JavaScript developer that focuses on front-end frameworks such as React, Gatsby and AWS cloud technologies for backend.
 I have 2 years of experience with React.
 I have a passion for Design systems and Serverless Technologies.
 To grow my skills I am currently focusing on building JAM Stack applications.
 I have also contributed in Open source to help people learn AWS CDK is the easiest way possible.

 Skills: HTML / CSS / REACT / JS / Gatsby / Next.js / Material-UI / TailwindCSS